abhishekraj0799/ChatApi/README.md

 # ChatApi
-Fetching Data through and presenting in tableView in Swift XCode
+Fetching Data through API and presenting in tableView in Swift XCode